U.S. imposes sanctions on three Chinese accused of fentanyl trafficking

 The United States had pressed China to arrest Fujing Zheng and his father, Guanghua Zheng, and Xiaobing Yan since their indictments.
 However, all three and five other Chinese citizens indicted in the United States for fentanyl trafficking have remained free, according to a U.S. Congressional Research Service report last December.

-The United States is in the middle of a major trade war and other serious disputes with China, making uncertain whether the Treasury Department action would have any impact on Beijing.
+The United States is in the middle of a major trade war and other serious disputes with China, making it uncertain whether the Treasury Department action would have any impact on Beijing.
+Some experts believe any crackdown by Beijing will depend on meaningful progress toward resolving the trade war.

 The three men were designated as foreign drug kingpins by the U.S. Treasury Department’s Office of Foreign Assets Control under a law that freezes any property they control in the United States and bars American citizens from doing business with those properties.